-Declarations of interest will be reviewed by the Chair of the Clinical Practice Guidelines Committee to ensure that there are no grounds to expect a conflict of interest.
+Declarations of interest will be reviewed by the chair of the Clinical Practice Guidelines committee to ensure that there are no grounds to expect a conflict of interest.

-Copies of Declaration of Interest forms for group members will be kept on file by the Renal Association for the duration of the work of the Guideline Group (and then for the subsequent period of time that the Guideline remains valid).
+Copies of Declaration of Interest forms for group members will be kept on file by the UK Kidney Association for the duration of the work of the guideline group (and then for the subsequent period of time that the guideline remains valid).

-The Chairs of guideline authors should not have shares in a biomedical company or be retained as a consultant with a company.
+The chairs of guideline authors should not have shares in a biomedical company or be retained as a consultant with a company.
+They should also declare any academic interests in the topic in development.

 'Shares' refers to any shares in the biomedical industry, excluding Unit Trusts, and it refers to shares held by a member or a close family member.
-A consultancy refers to a paid retainer or agreement between a Renal Association member and a company with respect of one drug or device, or more generally, usually with a contract for a specific period of time.
+A consultancy refers to a paid retainer or agreement between a UK Kidney Association member and a company with respect of one drug or device, or more generally, usually with a contract for a specific period of time.
 Consultancy will include ongoing attendance at Advisory Board meetings but would not normally include a situation where an individual is paid for a specific item or for attending or speaking at an occasional meeting.
 If there is doubt, interests should be declared.